About Journey Counseling

 What We Believe

 At Journey, our counselors and therapists are Biblically-based and clinically-trained.
 We provide counseling through the lens of Scripture and in conjunction with current psychological standards and research.
-We believe the Holy Bible is the foundation that guides, counsels, and instructs us as clinicians to optimally serve and support you, people of all ages, ethnicities, and through different stages of life.
+We believe the Holy Bible is the foundation that guides, counsels, and instructs us as we serve and support you, people of all ages, ethnicities, and through different stages of life.

 We maintain membership with the American Association of Christian Counseling.
 We use the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders to diagnosis and classify the many areas of mental health.
 All of us receive weekly supervision.
 Our therapists fulfill requirements for continuing education to maintain licensure.
 Each of us regularly attends professional development training in our fields of interest and especially in counseling ethical standards.